• Art magazine

 Gross materials and soft surfaces may be expressly combined.
 It is the interplay of different textures that take a puristic home the soberness and lets the homeliness pull in.
 A mix of different natural materials (natural wood, stone, sound, bast, ...) works best.

-They are the focus of every room, and if they give them space, they can fully live out the art of minimal life.
+They are the focal point of any room, and if you give them room to flourish, you can fully embrace the art of minimal living.

 Puristic bathroom